 - Submitted BPSS form and related documentation (if required).

-If you are an international student find out more about visas and immigration.
+If you are an international student, find out more about visas and immigration here.

-To help you plan your journey, visit how to find Shrivenham.
+To help you plan your journey, see how to find Shrivenham.

 - A copy of your degree certificate (if not already uploaded to EVE)